Create a Single Product Page with HTML5

 background: -moz-linear-gradient(top, #2f90d5 0%, #0351b7 100%);

-background: -webkit-gradient(linear, left top, left bottom, color-stop(0%,#2f90d5), color-stop(100%,#0351b7));
+background: -webkit-gradient(linear, left top, left bottom, color-stop(0%, #2f90d5), color-stop(100%, #0351b7));

-background: -webkit-linear-gradient(top, #2f90d5 0%,#0351b7 100%);
+background: -webkit-linear-gradient(top, #2f90d5 0%, #0351b7 100%);

-background: -o-linear-gradient(top, #2f90d5 0%,#0351b7 100%);
+background: -o-linear-gradient(top, #2f90d5 0%, #0351b7 100%);

-background: -ms-linear-gradient(top, #2f90d5 0%,#0351b7 100%);
+background: -ms-linear-gradient(top, #2f90d5 0%, #0351b7 100%);

-background: linear-gradient(top, #2f90d5 0%,#0351b7 100%);
+background: linear-gradient(to bottom, #2f90d5 0%, #0351b7 100%);

 }